Lemoncode/redux-chat-front/00_ES6/04 redux_saga/README.md

   }));
 ```

-> We can remove that functions from _chat.container.business.js_
+> We can remove that functions from _./src/pages/chat/chat.container.business.js_

 - Then let's create a reducer that will hold the chat information.